-be admitted to ESJC as a regular student in a degree or certificate program;

-be a citizen of the United States or an eligible noncitizen;

-be enrolled at ESJC as at least a half-time student (minimum of six quarter hours);

-be registered with the Selective Service, if required;

-be making satisfactory academic progress as defined elsewhere in this section of the College Catalog;

-not be in default on a federal student loan or owe a refund on a federal grant.
+- be admitted to ESJC as a regular student in a degree or certificate program; - be a citizen of the United States or an eligible noncitizen; - be enrolled at ESJC as at least a half-time student (minimum of six quarter hours); - be registered with the Selective Service, if required; - be making satisfactory academic progress as defined elsewhere in this section of the College Catalog; - not be in default on a federal student loan or owe a refund on a federal grant.

-FINANCIAL AID PROGRAMS AVAILABLE AT ENTERPRISE STATE JUNIOR COLLEGE amounts vary according to student status and payment schedules provided to ESJC by the U. S. Department of Education.
+FINANCIAL AID PROGRAMS AVAILABLE AT ENTERPRISE STATE JUNIOR COLLEGE

+Federal Pell Grant.
+This federal student financial aid program is the foundation upon which financial aid packages are based.
+Annual award amounts vary according to student status and payment schedules provided to ESJC by the U. S. Department of Education.
 Federal Pell Grants do not have to be repaid.
-Students are paid once per quarter (usually the week after mid-quarter).
+Students are paid once per quarter.
 Students are paid only after all required documents are received, reviewed, and approved by the Financial Aid Office.